-Similar Species: This snake's orange dorsal stripe and distinct white spot on the head (parietal spot) differentiate it from its close relative, the eastern ribbonsnake.
-Both eastern gartersnakes and plains gartersnakes have much shorter tails and are, overall, more robust.
+This snake's orange dorsal stripe and distinct white spot on the head (parietal spot) differentiate it from its close relative, the Eastern Ribbonsnake.
+Both Common Gartersnakes and Plains Gartersnakes have much shorter tails and are, overall, more robust.

 Even though Western Ribbonsnakes are most commonly found in close proximity to water, they seem to prefer sandy or drier open areas associated more with brush than forest.
 The Western Ribbonsnake eats frogs, toads, salamanders, and small fish.
 It is listed as a species of Special Concern in Indiana and state Endangered in Illinois.